 - Three letters of recommendation from persons who can address the applicant's ability and potential for graduate education and a leadership position in a technological-intensive organization (i.e., former professors, employment supervisors, professional colleagues).

 - A personal narrative statement reflecting the applicant's academic and employment histories and prior experience on technology projects, as well as interest in achieving a leadership position in an organization.

 - A demonstrated understanding of statistics is required.
 Prospective students should have taken and passed a course in statistics (e.g., TMTH 3360) with a grade of C or higher.

 International applicants are required to provide official TOEFL scores.
 Students whose written or spoken English proficiency is marginal in relation to the communication skills of the information technology industry may be required to seek instruction outside the college.

-- Arrange to complete the Graduate Record Examination (GRE) and submit official scores to the University of Houston.
+- Arrange to complete the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) and submit official scores to the University of Houston.
 You can arrange to take the GRE on campus by calling 713-743-5444.

 - Submit a personal statement of intent and three letters of recommendation.